kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc/systrans.md

 [Systran.net](https://www.systran.net/en/translate/)

-Use this [User Login](https://translate.systran.net/user) page.
-Do not sign in from www.systran.ent, which for reason unknown to md display incorrect and incomplete infomration.
+Use the Systran Pro [translate.systran.net/user](https://translate.systran.net/user) login.
+Do not sign in from www.systran.net (which for reason unknown to md display incorrect and incomplete infomration).

 ## REST API Dcoumentation